Take a look at integrative approach to building healthy immune system

 - Vitamin D3, also known as the “sunshine vitamin,” is needed for optimal immune function.
 A blood test, 25-OH Vitamin D, will determine your level and supplementation needs.
 Vitamin D is usually low at the end of winter, and in elderly and those with dark skin.

 - Vitamin C lowers your risk of respiratory and systemic infection, supporting immunity.
 Low levels are typically found in the elderly and diabetics.
 Kiwi is a fantastic source of Vitamin C as are citrus fruits, kale and broccoli.
+If you are looking for hiring an estate planning attorney, you can get them from here!
+People can also get in touch with estate planning serving in Spokane if they need some help and advice on estate planning practices.

 - Zinc is a mineral supporting healthy mucosa and immune function.
 Zinc may prevent viral entry into cells and may shorten the duration of colds when taken within 24 hours of initial symptoms.
 Low levels may be found in the elderly and vegetarians.
 Foods rich in zinc are oysters, beef and pumpkin seeds.